Trump Administration Challenges California And Automakers On Fuel Economy

 The letter warns that the agreement "may result in legal consequences" and that "we urge you to act immediately to disassociate CARB from the commitments made by the four automakers."

-In response to both moves, Mary Nichols, the head of the board, said consumers should question the motives behind "voluntarily making cleaner, more efficient cars and trucks than EPA wants."
+In response to both moves, Mary Nichols, the head of the board, said consumers should question why the administration opposes automakers' "voluntarily making cleaner, more efficient cars and trucks than EPA wants."

 California's Democratic Gov. Gavin Newsom says he is undeterred by the Justice Department's announcement and referred to the administration as a "bully."